-I did not receive the item I purchased or it is different from the description.
+I didn't receive the item I purchased or it's different from the description.
+How do I report the problem?

 If you have trouble with a purchase, you can communicate directly with your seller by opening a dispute in our Resolution Center.